biobakery/metawibele/README.md

 	```

 ##### Download vignette configuration template
 **Optionally**, MetaWIBELE can accept user defined vignette functions of interest for further prioritization.
 You can make your own vignettes configuration files and provide them with optional argument to MetaWIBELE.
-For example, the vignette function configurations file can be provided with `--vignette-config $vignettes_function` where `$vignettes_function` is the file includes the interested functions.
+For example, the vignette function configurations file can be provided with `--vignette-config $VIGNETTE_FUNC` where `$VIGNETTE_FUNC` is the file includes the interested functions.

 * Download local vignettes template file (`vignettes_function.tsv`) into your working directory:
 	* `$ metawibele_download_config --config-type vignette`